Growing Garlic in British Columbia

 Garlic is sensitive to moisture stress throughout the growing season.
 Periods of dry soil conditions, especially during bulb formation, will result in reduced yields.

-For most soils, approximately 1 inch of water per week is required during the growing season.
-In sandy soils, however, 2 inches or more of water is usually required during hot and dry conditions.
+On clay and loam soils, approximately 1 inch (2.5 cm) of water per week is required during the growing season.
+On sandy soils, 2 inches (5.0 cm) or more of water can be required during hot, dry weather.

 Preferably, garlic should be irrigated in the morning to mid-afternoon.
 This allows sufficient time for the plants to dry before evening.
 Irrigation should be stopped around two weeks before harvesting.
 This will make the harvesting process easier and help reduce potential deterioration or staining of the bulbs.